Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Introduction

-Galaxy mergers are widely regarded as a key physical process capable of enabling the escape of LyC photons \citep{Wang_Shengzhe_2025,zhu_lyman_2024,Weilbacher_2018}.
+Galaxy mergers are widely regarded as a key physical process capable of enabling the escape of LyC photons \citep{Wang_Shengzhe_2025,zhu_lyman_2024,Weilbacher_2018, Le_Reste_2025_I}.
 Through strong gravitational interactions, merging systems can simultaneously redistribute the interstellar medium---opening up low-column-density pathways---and induce bursts of star formation that substantially elevate the intrinsic LyC photon output \citep{Le_Reste_2025_III,yuan_merging_2024,zhu_lyman_2024,Faria_2025,Purkayastha_2022_GPs}.
 In particular, merger-driven features such as tidal tails are capable of sustaining brief yet intense star-forming episodes \citep{Riess_2025,Weilbacher_2018}, which may rapidly deplete surrounding gas reservoirs and thereby facilitate the leakage of ionizing radiation \citep{Komarova_2024,Komarova_2021_MK71,Weilbacher_2018}.
 Consistent with these observational findings, cosmological simulations at $z\sim5$–10 indicate that galaxy mergers can significantly increase $f_{\mathrm{esc}}$, even when employing simplified prescriptions for $f_{\mathrm{esc}}$ \citep{kostyuk_influence_2024}.

-Observationally, the Ly$\alpha$ and Continuum Origins Survey (LaCOS, a subsample of LzLCS; \citep{Le_Reste_2025_I}) has compiled 22 LyC leakers, confirming that more than 41\% reside in merging systems \citep{Le_Reste_2025_III}.
-At $z\sim3$, the majority of LyC leaker candidates exhibit clear morphological signatures of galaxy interactions \citep{zhu_lyman_2024}, as well as spatial offsets between LyC-band emission and the main galaxy body.
-Although contamination by low-$z$ interlopers cannot be fully excluded in these samples, these findings nevertheless indicate that mergers represent a promising avenue.
+Observationally, the Ly$\alpha$ and Continuum Origins Survey (LaCOS, a subsample of LzLCS; \citep{Le_Reste_2025_I}) identified 22 LyC leakers, of which more than $41\%$ reside in merging systems \citep{Le_Reste_2025_III}.
+Although the parent LaCOS galaxy sample itself also contains a high merger fraction of $\sim48\%$ \citep{Le_Reste_2025_I}, these results suggest that galaxy interactions may facilitate the escape of LyC photons.
+At $z\sim3$, the LyC leaker candidates identified in the GOODS-S field by \citet{zhu_lyman_2024} frequently exhibit morphological signatures of galaxy interactions, as well as spatial offsets between the LyC emission and the main stellar component.
+Although contamination by low-$z$ interlopers cannot be fully excluded in these samples, these findings nevertheless indicate that mergers may provide favorable conditions for LyC escape.
 A recently confirmed LyC leaker, J1244-LyC1, is a late-stage merger whose LyC emission is spatially distributed across multiple regions, further suggesting that the merger process can create multiple LyC escape sites \citep{Wang_Shengzhe_2025}.

 Despite mounting observational evidence pointing to the importance of mergers in facilitating ionizing photon escape, only a limited number of studies have explicitly considered the role of mergers during the EoR, and none have reached firm conclusions \citep[see e.g.,][]{Mascia_2025}.
 In fact, the latest JWST observations indicate that the merger rate ($\mathcal{R}_{\mathrm{M}}$) is proportional to $(1+z)^2$ \citep{Calabr_2026}, implying that merger activity becomes increasingly prevalent toward higher redshift.
 This trend suggests that mergers may play an even more significant role during the EoR, where their impact on LyC escape could be substantially amplified.
 This limitation primarily arises from the lack of high spatial resolution, multi-wavelength observations capable of directly linking merger-driven structures to $f_{\mathrm{esc}}$.
 Consequently, the identification and high-resolution characterization of merger-driven LyC leakers represent one of the most urgent observational priorities.